inaka/guidelines/README.md

 ---

 ## Roles and Responsibilities (a.k.a.
 Career Path)
 Below you'll find an outline of the technical roles and career paths available at Inaka.
 Career progression defines the process of moving on to better assignments with more responsibility.
 In each case, we will be leveraging the strengths of each employee, helping them make this progression through training, mentorship, self study and professional experience.
 At any one time, employees can take on multiple roles.
 For example, an Architect can also be a Technical Lead or a Project Manager.
 A Country Manager may also take on technical, training and project management roles.
 Responsibilities whilst working for us will include customer facing projects, developing end-to-end solutions, internal products, support, code and architecture reviews, research and training.

+This career progression is not powered just by technical skills.
+While considering the role(s) each employee has in our company, we value technical, people and business skills altogether.
+Each role has its own requirements and therefore we provide alternative paths for those who thrive in the different areas.

-Keep in mind that his list is not exhaustive, we have other roles, these are just the main ones.
+Keep in mind that this list is not exhaustive, we have other roles, these are just the main ones.

 #### Developer in Training
 _Developers in Training_ are developers who are not ready to work independently on client projects or take on customer facing roles.
 That might be because they’re senior devs in other technologies and they’re learning a new one or because we specifically hired them considering their chances to learn any of the technologies we use on our projects.
 From being a developer in training, they can become _Developers_, _Senior Developers_ and _Architects_, depending on their previous experience.

 A developer in training is expected to: